Religious Studies Department

 During the course, the students will learn how to have a better understanding of Jesus Christ.
 We will be covering Jesus' life, his teachings, sacraments and what our responsibilities are as good Christians.
 We will try to implement Jesus' teachings with our everyday life and have comparisons/discussions frequently.
 We do have writing assignments, which I encourage the students to put a lot of thought into before completing.
 If time and effort is put into these reflective papers, it will be a sure way for the student to get to know himself in a more realistic light.
 Often times through these papers we become aware of the many gifts God has bestowed upon us and how we can best use these gifts.
 It is also a time when we find areas that we need to work a little harder on.
 Our immediate goals are to be happy and confident within ourselves.

 "It's not about Religion.
-It's about a relationship with God, through Christ."
+It's about a relationship with God, through Christ and our relationships with others."
 This course is designed to provide each student with a biblical foundation necessary for his spiritual growth and development of a personal relationship with God through Scripture, personal reflections, prayer, community service projects, and group discussions.
+This course will provide the student with an introductory study of the Old Testament.
+Emphasis will be given to understanding God's involvement in this history and development and its relevance to Christianity's understanding of the New Testament and Jesus as the fulfillment of Old Testament prophecy.

 This course teaches a thoughtful, faith-based approach to understanding the New Testament, with particular emphasis on the identity and message of Jesus Christ as found in the four gospels.
 The student will learn how to read the gospels in the cultural, religious and literary context of First Century Palestine and in relation to their Jewish roots in the Old Testament.

-The student will gain a faith-based understanding of the formation of the Scriptures, the nature and differing purposes of the four gospels, the identity of Jesus: divine and human, the Kingdom of God, the parables of Jesus, The miracles of Jesus, The passion and death of Christ, The resurrection of Jesus, the Ascension and Pentecost, and the role of Saint Paul.
+The student will gain a faith-based understanding of such concepts as: How the Scriptures were formed, The Nature and Differing Purposes of the Four Gospels, The Identity of Jesus: Divine and Human, The Kingdom of God, The Parables of Jesus, The Miracles of Jesus, The Passion and Death of Christ, The Resurrection of Jesus, The Ascension and Pentecost, The Role of Saint Paul.

 This course is presented as a unified and integrated curriculum of the personal and social dimensions of Christian moral growth.
 The course begins with an in depth review of decision making from both the personal and social dimensions and then continues with other Catholic social teaching principles.
 Some areas discussed in depth that illustrate both the social and personal levels of morality are: abortion, alcohol, drug abuse, capital punishment, euthanasia, equal rights, human sexuality, hunger, poverty, racism and war.